iCMDdev/CharPi/README.md

 sudo python3 setup.py install
 ```
 You succesfully installed the library.
 Now you can start coding.
 Good luck on your projects!

+## Display initialization
+A display usually need be initialized using the number of rows and column of the display.
+However, in some cases, displays without an auxiliary chip might need to have a different initialization.
+For example, an original HD44780 16x1 display probably needs to be initialized as an 8x2 display.